yiisoft/docs/guide/en/concept/di-container.md

 In the above we've avoided unnecessary inheritance and used interface to reduce coupling.
 You can replace cache implementation without changing `CachedWidget` so it is becoming more stable.

+The `CacheInterface` here is a dependency: an object another object depends on.
-The process of getting an instance of `CacheInterface` into `CachedWidget` is called dependency injection.
+The process of putting an instance of dependency into an object (`CachedWidget`) is called dependency injection.
 There are multiple ways to perform it:

 - Constructor injection.
 Best for mandatory dependencies.